Janelle James: Podcasts

-In 2019 she hosted Strong Black Laughs, an interview podcast featuring a variety of established Black comedians, including Luenell and Sherri Shepherd.
+In 2019, she hosted Strong Black Laughs, an interview podcast featuring a variety of established Black comedians, including Luenell and Sherri Shepherd.
 She hosted You In Danger, Gurl, a comedy podcast about relationship red flags and bizarre dating experiences, in 2020.

 Personal life

-James was raised on St. Thomas and moved to the United States mainland when she was 16.
-She resides in Brooklyn, New York and has two teenage sons.
+After college, James married a teacher, with whom she had two sons.
+They split while living in Champaign, Illinois.
+For many years she was based in Brooklyn, New York, but moved to Los Angeles in 2022 after the success of Abbott Elementary's first season.